Bodyweight Squat

 • Dragon Squat: A single-leg squat variation performed by squatting on one leg while moving the other leg behind the working leg at the lowering phase of the movement without it touching the ground.

-• Weighted Squat: A weighted squat variation performed using a different form of added resistance, like different freeweights and machines.
+• Weighted Squat: A weighted squat variation performed using a different form of added resistance, like free weights and machines.

-• Narrow Stance: A bit more quads, less glutes, and hip adductors, especially if you only go as far as around 90 degrees of knee flexion.
+• Narrow Stance: A bit more quads bias and less on hip adductors and glutes, especially if you only go as far as around 90 degrees of knee flexion.

 • Shoulder-width Stance: A somewhat more balanced activation of quads, glutes, and hip adductors.
 A good default stance for most people, especially those new to squatting.

-• Wide Stance (Current): A bit more glutes, hip adductors, and somewhat less quads.
+• Wide Stance (Current): A bit more glutes and hip adductors.
 Useful for developing hip strength and explosiveness but may be more challenging for beginners or those with limited hip mobility.
-It can also be helpful for people with longer femurs or shorter torsos to start with, as it allows for a more upright torso position during the squat, especially when done with freeweights.
+It can also be helpful for people with longer femurs or shorter torsos to start with, as it allows for a more upright torso position during the squat, especially when done with free weights.

 • Starting Position: Stand with your feet shoulder-width apart, toes pointing slightly outward.
 Keep your chest up, shoulders back, and core engaged.